sxzz/unloader/README.md

 ### Pre-requisites

-Node.js v18.19 or v20.6 and above is required.
+Node.js v18.19 or v20.6 and above is required for ESM support, and Node.js v23.5
+and above is required for CommonJS support.

 ```bash
 npm i unloader